vindar/tgx/tools/cli_tools/README.md

   when installed.
 - For OBJ input, normals are verified or generated as needed by the conversion pipeline.
 - Texture export uses the same image exporter as `tgx_image_cli.py`.
+When the input is already a TGX mesh header, existing texture headers are copied next to the generated mesh by default.
 - For new projects, start with default Mesh3Dv2 options, then inspect the output with `tgx_info_cli.py` or `tgx_info.py` before tuning parameters.